 The Coast Guard Auxiliary is guided by the current equal opportunity policies of the Commandant of the Coast Guard.
 No person shall be subject to discrimination in the Auxiliary or its programs because of race, color, religion, sex, age, national origin, or disability.

-For more detailed information on the programs and resources available to you, read the following Sections in Chapter 7 of the Auxiliary Manual or New Member Reference Guide:
+For more detailed information on the programs and resources available to you, read Chapter 7 of the Auxiliary Manual or New Member Reference Guide: